Use code "SHOP10" and enjoy 10% off sitewide!

 What festivals are celebrated in honor of Lord Shiva?

+Maha Shivaratri is one of the significant festivals dedicated to Lord Shiva, featuring various rituals and celebrations that honor his divine presence and teachings.
 Another important festival celebrated in honor of Lord Shiva is the Shravan month, during which devotees undertake pilgrimages to sacred Shiva temples and offer prayers and offerings.
 This month holds deep spiritual significance and is considered an auspicious time for seeking the blessings of Lord Shiva.

 Leave a comment